Mart1nSchulz/Schoku/README.md

 - find a naked single,  enter it and repeat from the beginning
 - find a hidden single, enter it and repeat from the beginning

-Iterestingly, for the programmer as well as the human player, the next step is not obvious at all.
+Interestingly, for the programmer as well as the human player, the next step is not necessarily obvious.
 It goes as follows:
 - look at triads (three cells in the intersection of a row or column with a box)
 - check whether any of the candidates present in the triad are _not_ present in
   either: the rest of the row/column _or_ the rest of the box (these are the 'peers' of the triad).
 - if there are, these candidates cannot be present in any of the cells of _all_ the peers;
   they can therefore be removed.

-This technique is often stated to human solvers as 'pointing candidates' with the variants pointing and claiming, which is exactly the same thing.
-Mathematically it is as simple as the intersection of two (unique) sets;
+This technique is often called 'locked candidates claiming/pointing' Mathematically it is as simple as the intersection of two (unique) sets;
 what is in the intersection cannot be also outside.